 The perfect autumn centerpiece is here!
 These Pumpkin Succulent Gardens will add beauty to all of your fall celebrations, but the best part may be that the succulents can last much longer.
 With proper care, you can replant these little beauties and enjoy them for months, if not longer.
 First, you must mist the Pumpkin Succulent Garden daily with clean water.
 The succulent roots will begin growing into the moss, and eventually into the pumpkin itself as the shell softens.…

 Ask The Expert

 You have questions, we have answers.
 Let us know how your gardening experience is going.

 Promotions change often, so check back to see what's new and priced to move.

-Posted by Sarah on March 6th 2010 in
+Posted by Sunny D on August 6th 2010 in